 RSM students come with varying backgrounds and varying life commitments.
 Some have families that they support through full-time employment; others are first-year college students.
 A week in the life of an RSM student can vary depending on your circumstance.

 The RSM is a two-year training program.
 However, a pre-residency option is available to students who need to take the program at a slower pace.

 Every week you can expect to spend time in class, do coursework at home, and train at your Field Residency Site.
 The Education Path (certificate, diploma, or degree) you choose and residency year will determine how many hours are involved each week.

-Hours spent at Field Residency Site are based on level of residency, which is typically determined by your track year.
+Hours spent at a Field Residency Site are based on the level of residency, which is typically determined by your track year.

 Pre-Residency – 10 hours